 Investigative Reporters and Editors

-REPORTING INTERESTSclimate change, economic inequality, global migration crisis, neuropsychology and fMRI, police departments, refugees and IDPs
+REPORTING INTERESTSInternational Relations, Peace and Conflict, climate change, economic inequality, global migration crisis, internal medicine, police departments, refugees and IDPs